ever-co/handbook/clean-code.md

 ## Code

 1) Watch spacing vs tabs in your commits / PRs.
 Sometimes developer did not make any real changes in the source file, but we can see the changes from space to tabs or back.
 Please avoid that!
+2) For JS/TS based projects, if you use VS Code please setup https://marketplace.visualstudio.com/items?itemName=DeepScan.vscode-deepscan
+3) Watch out for errors from DeepScan, CircleCI build reports or other tools we are using after you push your code and fix them as soon as possible

 ## Branching